baliyanvinay/Python-Interview-Preparation/README.md

 ## 36. Explain shallow and deep copy in Python
 ## 37. Why Python generates a .pyc file even when it is an interpreted language?
+## 38. How private varibles are declared in Python?

 ## Coding Question
 ```python